-During his first year, Dougherty’s leadership made an immediate impact on the defensive side of the ball.
+During his first year in 2019, Dougherty’s leadership made an immediate impact on the defensive side of the ball.
 He oversaw a unit that had a knack for dropping opponents behind the line of scrimmage as Valpo racked up 70 tackles for loss, the program’s most since 2007 and tied for the fourth-most in a single season in program history.
 Valpo had seven or more tackles for loss in four different games, a feat the team had achieved just once in the previous three seasons combined.

 Dougherty instructed defensive back Jamari Booker, who racked up 101 tackles and five interceptions during his senior season in 2019, earning All-PFL Second Team honors.
 Booker was named the PFL Player of the Week, STATS FCS National Defensive Player of the Week and College Sports Madness National Defensive Player of the Week after a 13-tackle, two-interception performance against Stetson.
 Booker then became the second PFL player since 2002 with multiple career games of 20 tackles or more by achieving 21 on Nov.
 2 at Davidson.
 Booker finished third in the league in tackles per game (8.4), second in total tackles (101) and third in interceptions (five).

-Dougherty also coach three All-PFL Honorable Mention recipients and two Academic All-PFL Second Team honorees on the defensive side of the ball during his first year in charge of the unit.
+Dougherty also coached three All-PFL Honorable Mention recipients and two Academic All-PFL Second Team honorees on the defensive side of the ball during his first year in charge of the unit.
 He was part of Valpo’s first victory of the Landon Fox head coaching era on Oct.
 26, 2019 as Valpo topped Stetson 19-10.
 That win came behind a dominant defensive showing as Valpo allowed 10 points or fewer in a game for just the fourth time in a 19-year span.
 Stetson entered the contest ranked first in the FCS nation in total offense.
 The Hatters came into the game with a 5-1 record, the first time Valpo beat a team that stood at 5-1 or better since 2003.